mirasurf/tarzi/src/search/parser/README.md

 ### Adding New Search Engines

 1. Create a new parser file (e.g., `newsearchengine.rs`)
-2. Implement the `SearchResultParser` trait
+2. Implement the `BaseParser` trait
 3. Add the parser to `ParserFactory::get_parser()`
 4. Update `SearchEngineType` enum if needed